/media/kwyfx45o/investment-strategy.jpg

 We did not want to bet the house (invest heavily), but we wanted to selectively recommend very high-quality companies that had a good chance to survive and do well when things returned to normal.

-This is how the Market Crash portfolio was born.
+This is how in April 2020 the Market Crash portfolio was born.

 You can read more about the exact criteria of the strategy here: Quant Value Crash portfolio started